September 7, 2019

 I bid my new friend farewell.
 He was in no rush he said as he was on vacation.
 I was too but mornings are the best part of the day to hike in my experience.
 We cross paths a couple of times again later in the day and we camp not far from each other as well in the evening.

 From the base of the ascent to the highest point is a 5 km climb and a 250 meter height gain.
 I took a lot of photos and quite a few rests.
 The views were breathtaking.
-When I reached flat ground it was so peaceful, quite and wind still.
+When I reached flat ground it was so peaceful, quiet and wind still.
 No one else was there.

 When I was just getting ready to pack up my new German friend came along.
 I thought he was going to take his time because he was on holidays, I thought to myself 🤔.
 I asked him if he would be stopping for lunch too but he said that he had already eaten.